4 Steps to Help Employees Budget for Dental Care

 The best way to help employees budget for dental expenses is by offering great dental coverage.
 Dental insurance plans often cover 100% of routine preventive services like checkups and cleanings.
 Dental insurance also lowers out-of-pocket costs by paying a portion of many procedures.

 Another perk of offering dental insurance is improved employee wellness.
 Delta Dental’s Adult Oral Health and Well-Being Survey revealed that Arizonans with dental insurance are 27% more likely than those without to visit the dentist at least once a year.
-And those that see the dentist regularly are more likely to catch costly and serious issues early on while they are easy to treat.
+And those who see the dentist regularly are more likely to catch costly and serious issues early on while they are easy to treat.

 Step 2: Help Employees Understand Their Dental Insurance Plan

 Educate employees on what their dental insurance plan covers and what portion they may have to pay.
 Let them know if the plan has limitations and help them understand which services are covered.
-Use real world scenarios to explain common dental insurance terms.
+Use real-world scenarios to explain common dental insurance terms.
 Here’s an example that may come in handy:

 John and his family go for a hike on Camelback Mountain.
 On their way up, John trips on a rock, falls and chips a tooth!
 He isn’t in extreme pain, but he knows he should see a dentist.
-His employer has talked about how visiting an in-network dentist can save money, so John always sees a dentist that is in his plan’s network.
+His employer has talked about how visiting an in-network dentist can save money, so John always sees a dentist who is in his plan’s network.
 When the dentist examines his chipped tooth, she tells him a filling is needed to rebuild the tooth.
 Here’s what John can expect:¹

 ¹Check your specific plan details, as coverage will vary based on the plan.